 This pregnancy, just for my own knowledge, I had asked all sorts of questions of the genetic counsellor I had seen for my nuchal scan about terminations at various stages of pregnancy.
 I thought the decision to have a termination would be extremely painful for any woman no matter what the situation.

-What I found was this: In the state where I lived terminations were legally carried out up to 20 weeks.
-Up to 14 weeks a surgical termination was carried out.
+What I found was this: In the state where I lived terminations could be legally carried out up to 20 weeks.
+Up to 14 weeks a surgical termination was possible.
 After that, termination involved something akin to being induced and going through the birth process.
 After 20 weeks in some ethical circumstances, with proper documentation and representation, a later termination could be done.
 There was apparently one operator who came from interstate one day a week I think to perform them up to 24 weeks.

 All quite awful for the people involved I imagine no matter what stage you were at.
 But so many complex factors would go into such a decision, I would hesitate to judge anyone else's actions.

-When I said I imagined it would be easier for someone to have a termination before 14 weeks, the genetic counsellor said, you know, it had surprised her too, but she had never met anyone who had had one earlier that felt any better about it than anyone having one later.Posted by M.A. at August 18, 2005 07:00 AM
+When I said I imagined it would be easier to have a termination before 14 weeks, the genetic counsellor said, you know, it had surprised her too, but she had never met anyone who had had one earlier that felt any better about it than anyone having one later.Posted by patton at August 18, 2005 07:00 AM